-Public Schools NSW, Ultimo Registered Training Organisation 90072 VOCATIONAL EDUCATION and TRAINING

-2022 CONSTRUCTION COURSE DESCRIPTION
+Public Schools NSW, Ultimo Registered Training Organisation 90072 VOCATIONAL EDUCATION and TRAINING 2023 CONSTRUCTION COURSE DESCRIPTION

 This may change due to Training Package and NSW Education Standards Authority (NESA) updates.
-Notification of variations will be made in due time.
+Education Notification of variations will be made in due time with minimal disruption or disadvantage.